Everyone can join in with this Silent Night Easy Piano Music!

 How to Play Silent Night Easy Piano Music

-- Print off the sheet music and sing through it together, pointing to the notes as you sing them.
+- Print off the sheet music and sing through it together.
+Follow the notes with your finger as you sing them.

 - This arrangement of Silent night is in G major, which introduces the F#.
 This is usually the first key signature (after C major) that a pupil will learn.
-If this is new to them, spend a little time introducing the F#.
+Of course if this is new to them, spend a little time introducing the F#.

-- Make sure you identify all 4 of the F#s which can be found only in the R.H stave by circling them in pencil, to help them stand out.
+- Make sure you identify all 4 of the F#s.
+These are to be found only in the R.H stave.
+Circle them in pencil, to help them stand out.
 The L.H does not have any F#s.

-- If this is challenging, it is better to only attempt one line at a time over several lessons and to take plenty of time to learn it.
+- If they find this challenging, it is better to only attempt one line at a time over several lessons and to take plenty of time to learn it.

-- Point out where the R.H has to step up as the tune rises and falls, making a mark over the notes in the music to make it clear (sometimes I write ‘move’ if needs be).
+- Point out where the R.H has to step up as the tune rises and falls.
+Mark in pencil over the notes in the music to make it clear (sometimes I write ‘move’ if needs be).
 First time is with the R.H 5 on the word ‘All’ in bar 5, later in bar 17 with 3 on ‘Sleep’ and on the last phrase where it needs to move back down again to the original position.

 Print off Silent Night Easy Piano Music here!